Seven stones: History

-Seven Stones, one of the most ancient games of the Indian subcontinent whose history dates back to the Bhagwata Purana, a Hindu religious text that is claimed to be written 5000 years ago, which mentions Lord Krishna playing the game with his friends.
+Seven stones is one of the most ancient games originating from the Indian subcontinent.
+Its history dates back 5,000 years ago to the Bhagavata Purana, a Hindu religious text, which mentions Lord Krishna playing the game with his friends.
 This traditional sport has been played for the last 5 millennia.

-It is believed to have been originated in the southern parts of the Indian subcontinent.
+Through cultural exchange and migration, the game has made its way to various parts of Asia, such as Nepal, Pakistan, Bangladesh, Iran, Afghanistan, and Sri Lanka.
+The British Empire's colonization process introduced the game to various parts of Africa, the Caribbean, and Southeast Asia.
+Because the game is now played in over 30 counties, the rules have been adjusted based on where the game is played, however the fundamental rules have remained the same.

 Gameplay

-A member of one team (the seekers) throws a ball at a pile of stones to knock them over.
-The seekers then try to restore the pile of stones while staying safe from the opposing team's (the hitters’) throws.
-The hitters' objective is to hit the seekers with the ball before they can reconstruct the stone pile.
+Gameplay varies based on geography and cultural adaptations, but the fundamental rules are as follows.
+A member of the attacking team (the seekers) throws a ball at a pile of seven stones in an attempt to knock them over.
+If a seeker fails to knock over at least one stone within a certain amount of tries, it becomes another team members turn.
+The objective of the seekers is to try and restore the pile of stones while staying safe from the defending team's (the hitters’) throws.
+The hitters' objective is to hit or touch the seekers with the ball before they can reconstruct the stone pile.
 If the ball touches a seeker, that seeker is out and the team which the seeker came from continues, without the seeker.
-A seeker can always safeguard themselves by touching an opposite team member before the ball hits the seeker.
+Points are awarded to the seekers if they are able to restack the stone pile and hitters receive points for eliminating the seekers.
+The round is completed when the stone pile is reconstructed or the hitters eliminate all of the seekers.